-Each event features experiences from two countries in the region.
-The next seminar (3 March, 12:00pm CLST) will provide expert presentations from Ecuador and Uruguay:
+Informed by IRENA’s long-standing LTES Network, each event features experiences from two countries in the region.
+The next seminar (3 March, 12:00pm CLST) will provide insights from Ecuador and Uruguay:

 - Ramiro Diaz, Director Analysis and Electricity Outlook, Ministry for Energy and Non-Renewable Resources, Ecuador